dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 fate is NOT determined by our enemies?
 Do you remember how anti-American their narratives are? *YOU WANT THAT TO BE YOUR FUTURE?!* Really? **That** shit is *cray*.

+Anyways, there it all is.
+I've written it down.
+I am not racist.
+I never was.
+I don't understand what this is about.
+I don't know why I've been targeted.
+If I ever had some connection to this, I wouldn't know.
+That seems crazy, to me.
+Impossible.
+I'm already crazy enough: do I need another delusion.
+Would you like to gaslight me some more?
+Because I know how to handle that.
+Jujutsu.
+If it ain't true, by the time you finish gaslighting me with delusional bullshit, people are going to believe it's true: people other than me because I ain't stupid.

 The problem for me has been, in order to fight back against defamation by false label, I have to acknowledge the label.
 If you've ever seen